GeneDer/coding-challenge/README.md

 You may use the hashtags directly from the entity field of the JSON, or you may extract it from the text.
 In either case, you will need to make the hashtags have been "cleaned" as described in feature 1.

 * *Can hashtags contain unicode characters and how should these be handled?*
 Yes, hashtags can contain unicode characters.
 You should clean hashtags in feature 2 the same way you clean a tweet in feature 1.
+(WHAT ABOUT THIS?) -- MENTION TO SIMPLY USE THE HASHTAG ENTITY IN THE JSON FORMAT OF TWEETS

 * *Do I need to account for empty tweets?*
 No, for simplicity you may assume that all the tweets contain at least one word.
 However, many tweets contain only unicode chracters, which will be effectively empty after you clean them.
 This means you will have to test properly when implementing on real data.